 Why these 7 Chords are the most important shapes to learn first

 1. The C-A-G-E-D-Em-Am open chord shapes can later be changed into stacks of other chord shapes played up the guitar neck.
 These moveable shapes are known as barre chords.

 Fig 1.0 - F major barre chord made from the open E major chord shape & B minor chord made from the open A minor chord shape chord chart

 2. Out of the seven chords, the best 2 guitar chords to learn first are E major, E minor.
-E minor is the first chord you should learn on the guitar because it is the easiest shape to play.
+E minor is the first chord you should learn on the guitar because it is the easiest shape to play by far.